major94/bbc_website_clone/README.md

 # bbc_website_clone
 A course project aimed to solidify my HTML and CSS skills.
-This course project was the final chapter of a free Udemy course.
+This project was the final chapter of a free Udemy course.
 I do not own neither the design, nor the buttons or other elements.